 How to Apply and How Often

-Once you've chosen your product—bearing in mind that Dr. Mayou recommends a minimum of SPF 30, or SPF 50 for children and those with pale skin—you'll need to ensure that you keep the level of protection consistent all day.
-"Apply liberally every four hours," says Dr. Mayou.
+Once you've chosen your product—bearing in mind that Mayou recommends a minimum of SPF 30, or SPF 50 for children and those with pale skin—you'll need to ensure that you keep the level of protection consistent all day.
+"Apply liberally every four hours," says Mayou.
 "And reapply after swimming, even if it's water resistant.
 You should use a minimum of three tablespoons every time you apply as an adult.
-Studies of sunscreen users show that only ¼ to ½ of the recommended amount of sunscreen is ever applied so we are getting much less protection than we think."
+Studies of sunscreen users show that only 1/4 to 1/2 of the recommended amount of sunscreen is ever applied, so we are getting much less protection than we think."

-Some moisturisers and cosmetics have SPF built in, and Dr Mayou advises using a minimum of SPF30 all year round.
-But she warns, these products are "not as good at protecting against UV rays as a sunscreen of the same SPF.
+Some moisturisers and cosmetics have SPF built in, and Mayou advises using a minimum of SPF 30 all year round.
+But, she warns, these products are "not as good at protecting against UV rays as a sunscreen of the same SPF.
 Ensure that all areas that are exposed to the sun are also included—don't forget the ears, neck and décolletage, and ensure you apply right up to the hairline.
 Any area that is exposed is at risk."

-Dr. Mayou recommends SPF50 for the face, neck and hands, but she also notes that some people are concerned that by using sunscreen we risk becoming vitamin D deficient.
-"Dermatologists nonetheless recommend the highest protection and Vitamin D supplements orally," she notes.
+Mayou recommends SPF 50 for the face, neck and hands, but she also notes that some people are concerned that by using sunscreen, we risk becoming vitamin D deficient.
+"Dermatologists nonetheless recommend the highest protection and vitamin D supplements orally," she notes.